-From the backwoods of North Carolina, White graduated Howard University, becoming an educator and then a lawyer.
-Elected to the NC legislature and then Senate during the Reconstruction era, he served as State Solicitor until his election to the US.
-Congress from the Second District in 1896.
-From 1897 to 1901, his was the sole voice in Congress for some 10 million African Americans, authoring a bill to outlaw lynching, and standing strong against the erosion of rights for all.
-When the vote was denied to North Carolina's black citizens, White left politics, deciding to build economic power for people of color in Philadelphia, PA.
-He ran his own law firm, founded the People's Savings Bank, and a land company, helping black citizens become owners of land, homes and businesses.
+From the backwoods of North Carolina, George White rose to graduate from Howard University in 1877, becoming first an educator and then a lawyer.
+Elected to both houses of the North Carolina legislature just after Reconstruction ended, he later served as an elected state solicitor for 8 years until his election in 1896 to the U.S. House of Representatives from North Carolina’s Second District.
+From 1897 to 1901, his was the sole voice in Congress for some 10 million African Americans, including as author of a bill to outlaw lynching, and standing strong against the erosion of political rights for all.
+When the right to vote was denied to North Carolina's black citizens in 1900, White left politics, choosing instead to build an economic power base for people of color in Philadelphia, PA.
+He ran his own law firm, founded the People's Savings Bank, and managed his new land development company, helping black citizens become owners of land, homes, and businesses in Whitesboro, NJ.
+White died in Philadelphia in 1918.
 In the dark decades that followed, his story was all but lost, but is finally being told again today.

 During the 25th Annual Whitesboro Reunion Festival, August 30-September 1, 2013 a Historic Marker honoring Congressman George Henry White, a founding member of Whitesboro, NJ will be unveiled at the west corner of Shore Road/Route 9 North and Main Street in Whitesboro, NJ.
 A screening of George Henry White American Phoenix will follow.

 For a donation of $20, you will receive a DVD copy of George Henry White: American Phoenix.
 All proceeds towards the George Henry White Fund, supporting future screenings of the documentary and efforts to raise awareness of the life and legacy of George Henry White.